-2 -Infant spaces for SEPT 2024.
-1 infant space for OCT, 2024 & JAN 2025.
-2 - Toddler Space 2 for Sept 2024 must be 24 months or younger.
-Call TODAY 914-607-7600 to schedule your tour.
+MCC is full for this program year.
+We have 2 infant spaces for September 2025 for infants 3 - 7 months only.
+We will start touring in January 2025.
+Call 914-607-7600 to schedule your tour and see for yourself why Montessori makes the difference.
 Interested in a career in Montessori education?
 You've come to the right place.
 MCC has opportunities for teaching assistants and substitutes.
 Give us a call to see if you are a good fit for working with our Montessori team today!
 Call 914.607.7600 today to schedule a Tuesday or Friday tour to see our beautiful new facility.

 ‘Help Me to Do it Myself!’